Usher Gallery: Funding

 Most support for the gallery has come from organisations who provide resources and funding for its activities.
 The contemporary-art programme received a significant financial contribution from the Arts Council England.
 Most of the permanent artworks have been purchased by a group of long-standing partners known as the Art Fund.
 Academic partners, such as Bishop Grosseteste University College Lincoln, have also helped to support the gallery's educational programme.
 The Arts Council supports the gallery's temporary collections.

-Partial-closure proposals
+Proposals for partial closure

 In January 2019, Lincolnshire County Council proposals to use part of the gallery for celebrations (such as weddings) and move some of its collection to a neighbouring museum were criticised as making the art less accessible.
 According to a Lincolnshire county councillor, the proposals would have helped to reduce the council's heritage budget by about £750,000 per year.
 Following discussions between the county council and the City of Lincoln Council, the Usher Gallery will remain open but the lease will be amended to enable third-party hire and ceremonies, and Lincoln's museum and art collections will remain in Lincolnshire.